 To achieve that creamy, smooth, caramel-like consistency using dates, you’ll need to use a food processor.
 I’ve tried making date caramel in my Vitamix, but found that it’s not quite as easy.
 While you can use a high-speed blender to get the job done, blenders just require a little more time, effort and a bit more water to get things going.

 The easiest way to handle the sticky nut butter is to heat it up together with the liquid sweetener.
 It should be just loose and liquid-y enough to pour.
 The liquid-y nut butter-sweetener mixture will give the granola a nice even coverage.

 After a few tries, I’ve found that it’s really important to press the granola mixture into the pan.
 The harder and longer you press, the less chance you’ll end up with granola instead of granola bars.
 If the granola mixture sticks to your hands, wet your hands or use a bit of coconut oil.
 You can also top the the granola bars with parchment paper and press away.

 I’m one of those people who like their granola bars raw.
-I keep them in the refrigerator (or the freezer) and take them out when I want to eat them.
+I keep these granola bars with date caramel in the refrigerator (or the freezer) and take them out when I want to eat them.
 Right out of the refrigerator, the bars are hard since they are cold.
 They’re also little chewier and softer than when you bake them.
 However, if I know that I’ll be adventuring with these bars in warm weather, I usually bake them because they hold their shape a little better.

 Tools You’ll Need